-Slimming World has an online notice board where you can post your food pictures and status updates, the same as the My WW “Connect” section in the app.
+Slimming World has an online notice board where you can post your food pictures and status updates, the same as the WeightWatchers “Connect” section in the app.

 Both plans also give you access to lots of articles, and continually provide new seasonal recipes.
 There’s plenty to dive into and be inspired by regardless of which you pick.

 Obviously you have the option of adding in “real life” meetings on both diets to, but it’s not something I chose to do so I won’t comment on that here.

 WINNER: Draw – both plans offer extensive community features.

 How Did I FEEL on WeightWatchers vs. Slimming World?

 This section is a really important one, and the headline is that I felt WAY healthier on WeightWatchers.
 That said, it also feels more like you’re on a diet, which could be a notable disadvantage for some.